Types, equations, dimensions and the Pi theorem: Abstract

 \section{Abstract}

 The languages of mathematical physics and modelling are endowed with a rich ``grammar of dimensions'' that common abstractions of programming languages fail to represent.
 We propose a dependently typed domain-specific language (embedded in Idris) that captures this grammar.
-We apply it to explain basic notions of dimensional analysis and Buckingham's Pi theorem.
-We hope that the language makes mathematical physics more accessible to computer scientists and functional programming more palatable to modelers and physicists.
+We apply it to formalize basic notions of dimensional analysis: those of dimension function, physical quantity, homomorphic measurement, the covariance principle and Buckingham's Pi theorem.
+We hope that the language makes mathematical physics more accessible to computer scientists and functional programming more palatable to modellers and physicists.

 { } \fixlengths